Jtrnb/AtlasDrifter/Creating A Character.md

 - Aspects will contain: passive abilities, active abilities, items, speed, and <span style="font-weight:bold; color:rgb(33, 235, 60)">Action Dice</span>.
 #### Determining Base Speed:
 - Your starting Speed is determined by adding together the speed value of your 2 Aspects and Origin.
+## Origin Perks
+- When first creating a character you must pick 2 Origin Perks.
+Origin Perks are mostly passive abilities and add flavor to your character.
 ## Origin
-- When first creating a character you must pick an Origin.
-Origins have mostly passive abilities and add flavor to your character.
 - The Origin chosen will determine was your characters base appearance is and where in the world they are originally from.
 - These are similar to Race or Species from other games.